StacyCash/tdd-workshop/README.md

 ## Lanuages

-Currently our workshops are available in C# and JS.
+Currently our workshops are available in C#, and shortly in JS.

-If you would like to add a language here, please sub mit a PR - we'd love to have you on board!
+If you would like to add a language here, please sub mit a PR - we'd love to have more languages added!

+## Prerequisites

+### TDD Basics

+You should have some afinity with the basics of TDD.
+This is a great talk to get you started

+<a href="https://www.youtube.com/watch?v=6FBmeTGN5Pk" target="_blank">TDD and the Terminator - An introduction to Test Driven Development - Layla Porter - NDC Oslo 2020</a>

+### Language Knowledge

+You should have a basic afinity with the language that you are writing your tests in.

+These workshops focus on the TDD aspect of the development and so we are not using complex objects, patterns or DI.

 ## Workshops

+We have three workshops at present:

+* Getting started: FizzBuzz
+* Step it up a gear: Mapping objects
+* Starting to stand on your own feet: More Object Mapping

 As with the language support, if you would like to add a workshop please send us a PR!

 ### Your first TDD - FizzBuzz

-We are going to build FizzBuzz, and get you started on your test first journey at the same time.

-To make things a little easier for you, we've written the tests already!
-You can concentrate on just getting the code running.

-Rules:

-Each test is it's own part of the workshop.
-If you are staying focused, and only implmenting what you need for the test, then you should be able to make each test green before moving to the next.
+We are starting with FizzBuzz - four simple rules:

+* If a number is divisible by 3 return 'Fizz'
+* If a number is divisible by 5 return 'Buzz'
+* If a number is divisible by 3 and 5 return 'FizzBuzz'
+* Otherwise return the number as string

+To help you on your journey this workshop includes all tests, and the empty functinon.

+You task is to make each of the tests go green in turn.

-If you do make multiple tests go from red to green in one change then see if you can undo it and make a smaller change!
+> Remeber: We want to write the simplest code for each test.
+Your code should not make more than one test go green for each change that you do.
+If multiple tests go from red to green with one code change then you've done too much.
+Undo the change and try again!

-(And, of course, if a test is green it should stay green!)
+Once a test is green it should stay green.
+If your new code breaks an old test, fix the problem before moving on.

-Don't worry about refactoring, and making your code pretty until all your tests are green - concentrate on gettings those tests passing first!)
+Don't refactor more than you need to ensure that all passing tests remain green whilst working through the workshop.
+When all tests are green you can do your refactoring!

 ### Step it up a gear - Object mapping!